Why Raise Crickets? Simple, Protein

 According to the research firm Global Market Insights, The American market for edible insects exceeded $55 million in 2017 and is projected to increase more than 43 percent by 2024.

 Insects need 6 times less feed than cattle, 4 times less than sheep, and 2 times less than pigs to produce the same amount of protein.
-A lot of global land use is for for cattle today.
+A lot of global land use is for cattle today.
 They also need less space and produce less waste.
-For that reason you can get into this business with very little overhead.
+For that reason, you can get into this business with very little overhead.
 They're not going away.
-Bugs have been on the plant for 400 million years (way before us), represent 80% of the species on the planet, and out number us, by...a lot.
-There are 2,100 known types of edible insects, it might be time to look into this as a viable business model for your farm.
+Bugs have been on the planet for 400 million years (way before us), represent 80% of the species on the planet, and outnumber us, by...a lot.
+There are 2,100 known types of edible insects, so it might be time to look into this as a viable business model for your farm.

 Here's one farm that's leading the way into this market but there is plenty of room for others there as well.
 Any takers?